blabla1337/skf-flask/skf/markdown/knowledge_base/193-knowledge_base--API_resonses_security_headers--.md

-API resonses security headers
+API responses security headers
 -------

 **Description:**

 There are some security headers which should be properly configured in order to protect some API callbacks against Reflective File Download and other type of injections.

-Also check that the API resonse is not dynamic, if so use input validation and encoding in order to prevent XSS and Same origin method execution attacks.
+Also check that the API response is not dynamic, if so use input validation and encoding in order to prevent XSS and Same origin method execution attacks.

 **Solution:**